Existence and multiplicity for elliptic problems with quadratic growth in the gradient: Main Results

 then \eqref{Generalf} admits a bounded solution. \end{theorem}

-Next, we are going to show that introducing a non-coercive zero order term in \eqref{Generalf} induces {\it non-uniqueness} of the bounded solutions of this equation, in the ``extremal" cases of the structural hypothesis (H1) above.
+Next, we show that introducing a non-coercive zero order term in \eqref{Generalf} induces {\it non-uniqueness} of the bounded solutions of this equation, in the extremal cases of the structural hypothesis (H1) above.
 In other words, we prove a multiplicity result for the equation